Connection with Like-Minded Creators is Important

 If I sound negative, it’s because I have lived long enough to know that the “I am great therefore I am” method is only one step in the equation.
 Believing you are something is one thing.
 Making others believe is whole new ball game.

-Consequently, I had the opportunity to listen to both local and national public speakers,.
-During one session we watched a video (anyone old enough to remember BETA?) of Anthony Robbins telling us how small changes can make a difference.
-He also convinced us to purchase his book: “Giant Steps“.
+During one session we watched a video with Anthony Robbins telling us how small changes can make a difference.
+He also convinced us to purchase his book “Giant Steps“.
 It promotes the idea that we should not concentrate on the final goal, which may seem impossible, but on the small attainable goals on the way to your final destination.

 There is one page that is most important and relates to motivation and ongoing personal performance: